munificent/craftinginterpreters/book/global-variables.md

 ^code disassemble-get-global (1 before, 1 after)

-A little bit of disassembly code, and we're done.
-Now we can start writing code that looks more like an actual programming language:
+A little bit of disassembling, and we're done.
+Our interpreter is up to running code like this:

 ```lox
 var beverage = "cafe au lait";